-Buddhism is against direct violence, or probably any form of violence in it’s last consequence.
+Buddhism is against direct violence, or probably any form of violence in its last consequence.
 Yet still you can consume meat on your path to enlightenment.
 But I do ask myself: Is live about enlightenment or about justice?
-A justice that you can possibly implement here, in this live, “unenlightened”, on earth?
+A justice that you can possibly implement here, in this life, “unenlightened”, on earth?

-To deny that the basic view of nonhuman animals as a potential source of food – even if indirectly delivered or obtained – is factually linked to an ethical view on life which allows itself to declare someone else as chattel.
-This is a form of a philosophical acceptance of homocentrism / humancenteredness.
+The view of nonhuman animals as a potential source of food (even if indirectly delivered or obtained) is factually linked to an unethical view on life which allows itself to declare someone else as chattel.
+This is a form of a philosophical acceptance of destructive and hegemonic humancenteredness.

-For animals to be just helped for reasons of compassion, is basically another way of belittling them and of furthering a humancentred type of religious outlook upon earth in its realistic (and secular) value (where the factual life counts – itself).
+For animals to be just helped for reasons of compassion, is basically another way of belittling them and of furthering a humancentred type of religious outlook upon earth (life is not seen in its realistic secular values, where the factually life itself counts).
 You wouldn’t consider human rights questions as a matter of “sole” compassion, but as a matter of day to day politics, or otherwise maybe one could also say: as a matter of a philosophical outlook that might take you to some form of “enlightenment”.